web3-storage/web3.storage/README.md

 ### Website

 Create an account via https://web3.storage and upload right from the website using our uploader.
-Under the hood it use the web3.storage client we publish to npm to chunk and hash your files to calculate the root IPFS CID **in your browser** before sending them to https://api.web3.storage.
+Under the hood it uses the web3.storage client that we publish to npm to chunk and hash your files to calculate the root IPFS CID **in your browser** before sending them to https://api.web3.storage.

 Once uploaded you can fetch your data from any IPFS gateway via [`https://dweb.link/ipfs/<root cid>`](https://dweb.link/ipfs/bafkreigh2akiscaildcqabsyg3dfr6chu3fgpregiymsck7e7aqa4s52zy)